juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 ## Policy Enforcement

-After the requested data and its metadata are saved in the Connector's database, it can be accessed by using the according endpoint.
-If the user wants to get the data from the data consumer's database, the usage policies of the requested data resource are checked for the following patterns:
+As artifact and contract agreements are linked inside the Dataspace Connector's database, the usage policies of the requested data resource are checked for the following patterns:
 `USAGE_DURING_INTERVAL`, `DURATION_USAGE`, `USAGE_UNTIL_DELETION`, `USAGE_LOGGING`,
 `USAGE_NOTIFICATION`, and `N_TIMES_USAGE`.
 The policy is then implemented using the detected pattern.

-As described above, depending on the rule values, the access permission will be set to true or false, and correspondingly, the data is either displayed or not.
+As described [here](provider.md#policy-enforcement), depending on the rule values, the access permission will be set to true or false, and correspondingly, the data is either returned or not.

 On top of that, the Dataspace Connector performs a periodic policy check.
-If a duty determining the deletion date and time, as in `USAGE_UNTIL_DELETION`, is detected, usage control is executed and the data concerned is deleted.
+If a duty within a contract agreement determines the deletion date and time, as in `USAGE_UNTIL_DELETION`, is detected, usage control is executed and the concerned data is deleted.

 ## Resource Updates

+If the Dataspace Connector receives a `ResourceUpdateMessage` for a known requested resource, it automatically sends a `DescriptionRequestMessage` and an `ArtifactRequestMessage` to retrieve the latest metadata and data.

-## Parametrized Data Consumption
+## Parametrized Data Request

-Here, you can find details on how to use dynamic URLs for backends.
+If the provider allows to query the data that you want to consume, you are able to make generic `GET` requests on `/api/artifacts/{id}/data/**`.
+Any request headers, parameters, or path variables will be forwarded to the provider and you will only receive a snapshot of the offered data string.